arXiv/arxiv-docs/help/faq/citelinks.md

+---
+title: Why do my citations appear in long form
+---

 # Why do my citations appear in long form [1,2,3,4] instead of short form [1-4]?

 Some latex packages such as the `cite` package normally show citations